ecdedios/bank-failures/README.md

 # Bank Failure Investigation

-> An application of classical natural language processing and knowledge graphs.
+> Work in progress!
+An application of classical natural language processing and knowledge graphs.

 ## Motivation